lanceydancey/mcgrath/forensics/final_project_ctf.md

  - Unzip the files
  - Create the vm using the .vhdx image from the windows 11 folder
  - attach the extra_dive to it using the .vhdx from the extra_drive folder
+#### Take a screenshot showing the successful complettion of this task

 ## Step 2
 - Look around on the vm.
 See if there is anything that looks interesting, use the tools mentioned above
+- Image the drive with FTK and see if you can recover a deleted file with a clue
+#### Take a screenshot of the recovered file

+#### What is the name of the earliest photo?

+#### Take a screenshot of the base64 encoded password

+#### Take a screenshot showing the secret flag inside the excel spreadsheet

+#### What is the url of the site that the user visited?

+#### Take a screenshot of the flag at the end of the challenge